KnightHill/chopper-pattern-editor/README.md

 # Pattern Editor

 A simple pattern editor for the [Daisy Chopper](https://github.com/KnightHill/daisy-chopper).
 Uses the ncurses library.
-Patterns are appended to the pattern.txt file when generated.
+Patterns are appended to pattern.txt and readme.txt when generated.

+## Commands
 | Key | Command |
 | --- | --- |
 | q | add 1/4 note |